AstridSlet/language_exam/README.md

 ## Repo structure

 This repository includes five projects including four class assignments developed during the course and one final project.
-The five four projects largely has the following folder-structure:
+The five four projects has the following folder-structure:

 | Folder | Description|
 |--------|:-----------|